-You’ve probably driven by homes in your neighborhood on a winter day and seen enormous icicles hanging from a neighbor’s roof.
+As icy and snowy weather has already struck the Midwest, you may start seeing homes in your neighborhood with icicles hanging from the roof.
 But why do some houses have them, while others don’t?
-The answer?
-Ice dams.
+The answer – ice dams.

 What causes ice dams?